coreos/ignition/docs/configuration-v3_4.md

 ---
-title: Config Spec v3.4.0-experimental
+title: Config Spec v3.4.0
 parent: Configuration specifications
-nav_order: 50
+nav_order: 45
 ---

-# Configuration Specification v3.4.0-experimental
+# Configuration Specification v3.4.0

-_NOTE_: This pre-release version of the specification is experimental and is subject to change without notice or regard to backward compatibility.

 The Ignition configuration is a JSON document conforming to the following specification, with **_italicized_** entries being optional:

 * **ignition** (object): metadata about the configuration itself.
   * **version** (string): the semantic version number of the spec.
-The spec version must be compatible with the latest version (`3.4.0-experimental`).
+The spec version must be compatible with the latest version (`3.4.0`).
 Compatibility requires the major versions to match and the spec version be less than or equal to the latest version. `-experimental` versions compare less than the final version with the same number, and previous experimental versions are not accepted.
   * **_config_** (objects): options related to the configuration.
     * **_merge_** (list of objects): a list of the configs to be merged to the current config.
       * **source** (string): the URL of the config.
 Supported schemes are `http`, `https`, `s3`, `arn`, `gs`, `tftp`, and [`data`][rfc2397].
 Note: When using `http`, it is advisable to use the verification option to ensure the contents haven't been modified.